-Undergraduate and graduate degree program courses include instructor led presentations of selected course materials, lectures, and assignments included in the Module Home, Background, Case, and Session Long Project (SLP).
-Three credit hours are assigned to lecture courses, for a total of 112.5 hours per session.
-This includes time required for research, completion and submission of written assignments.
+Active engagement requires student to achieve learning outcomes based on evidence.
+As an example, an 8-week session requires 18.75 hours of coursework per week to meet the 150 hours requirements for a 4-credit hour course.
+This includes time required for research, completion and submission of all assignments.
 Students are expected to access and participate in each module of every course on a weekly basis.
 Students are also required to adhere to the university policy on Academic Participation and Substantive Interaction as published in this policy handbook.